Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: The emergence of categorical symmetry (and algebraic higher symmetry)

+However, to be more precise, we should replace $Z_1(\cC_1)$ and $Z_1(\cC_2)$ in the above by the bulk topological orders of $\cC_1$ and $\cC_2$, which are denoted as $\bulk(\cC_1)$ and $\bulk(\cC_2)$ respectively.
+The anomaly matching condition is really $\bulk(\cC_1)=\bulk(\cC_2)$.
+Such a condition implies that $\cC_1$ and $\cC_2$ can be viewed as two boundaries of the same bulk topological order.
+We know that two theories that are boundary theories of the same bulk topological order can simulate each other.

+We remark that $Z_1(\cC_1)$ describes the excitations in the bulk topological order $\bulk(\cC_1)$. $Z_1(\cC_1)$ contains a little less information than the bulk topological order $\bulk(\cC_1)$: two topological orders differ by an invertible topological order has the same excitations.

+We know that symmetry breaking transitions are induced by the condensation of charge objects of the symmetry, while topological phase transitions are induced by condensing topological excitations.
+But in our setup , the charge objects and topological excitations are treated at equal footing, and thus symmetry breaking transitions and topological transitions are treated at equal footing.
+So the emergence of categorical symmetry happens at both symmetry breaking transitions and topological transitions, as well as their mixtures.

+As an application, we may consider a 2+1D field theory with a $Z_2$ $0$-symmetry and another 2+1D field theory with a $Z_2^{(1)}$ $1$-symmetry.
+Both symmetries give rise to the same categorical symmetry (\ie the same bulk topological order), which is described by the 3+1D $Z_2$ gauge theory.
+As a result, the two theories have the same gravitational anomaly.
+Then, the two theories can be connected by phase transitions, can simulate each other, and are dual to each other, even if we do not explicitly break the two symmetries (\ie under the constraint of the two symmetries).

-\subsection{An example: Higgs and confinement transition in 3+1D $Z_2$ guage theory}
+\subsection{An example: Higgs and confinement transition in 3+1D $Z_2$ gauge theory}

-Let us discuss a simple example of 3+1D $Z_2$ topological order to illustrate the above general discussion.
-In the first case, we may choose the local subcategory $\cL_p$ to be the one formed by all the point-like excitations, \ie the $Z_2$ charges.
-There is an unbroken 0-symmetry described by the representation category $\cR =\cL_p$.
-Such a 0-symmetry is just the $Z_2$ symmetry.
-There is also a spontaneously broken $Z_2^{(2)}$ 2-symmetry described by transformation category $\cT = \cL_p$.
-The $Z_2^{(2)}$ 2-symmetry is generated by the Wilson-loop operators.
-The condensation of the $Z_2$ charge induces a Higgs transition from the $Z_2$ topological order to trivial order.
-The critical point of the Higgs transition has the $Z_2 \times Z_2^{(2)}$ symmetry.
+Let us discuss the simple example of 3+1D $Z_2$ topological order to illustrate the above general results.
+In the first case, we choose the low energy subcategory $\cR_p$ to be the one formed by all the point-like excitations, \ie the $Z_2$ charges (which is denoted as $3\Rep(Z_2)$).
+We assume all other excitations (such as gauge flux) to have infinite energy.
+In this case, we can focus only on excitations described by $\cR_p=3\Rep(Z_2)$, and our system can be viewed as a system with $Z_2$ 0-symmetry.
+Our previous discussions on $G$-symmetric system will apply.
+In particular, we have an (emergent) categorical symmetry characterized by $Z_1(\cR_p)=\eG^3_{Z_2}$, which is a $Z_2$-gauge theory in 4+1D.
+The categorical symmetry contains $Z_2$ 0-symmetry from the fusion of the point-like $Z_2$ charges in the 4+1D $Z_2$-gauge theory.
+The categorical symmetry also contains $Z_2^{(2)}$ 2-symmetry from the fusion of the membrane-like $Z_2$ flux in the 4+1D $Z_2$-gauge theory.
+The condensation of the $Z_2$ charge induces a Higgs transition from the $3+1D$ $Z_2$ topological order to trivial order.
+The critical point of the Higgs transition has the $Z_2 \vee Z_2^{(2)}$ categorical symmetry.
 In fact, such a critical point is the same as the $Z_2$ symmetry breaking critical point discussed before.